Dog Supplements for Homemade Food

 Of course, as with anything dog owners add to their dog’s homemade food, it’s essential to consult with a veterinarian or veterinary nutritionist prior to giving him any new food.
 They can help you determine the best supplements to add and advise you on what to look for to know they’re helping.

-• Coconut oil for a shiny coat, to help ease digestive problems, and to help with unpleasant body odors
+- Coconut oil for a shiny coat and to help with unpleasant body odors

-• Prebiotics and probiotics for a healthy digestive system
+- Prebiotics and probiotics to support a healthy digestive system

 How Do You Choose Dog Food Supplements?